David McGee's Webpage

 Boreas

 Boreas is a small, cold world, mostly covered with ice and slush.
-Geologists believe he was once a lush and warm planet, and he was densely inhabited by ancient humans.
-But, recently, he has collapsed into an ice age, and civilization has died with it.
-Most modern Boreans are hunter - gatherers or subsistence farmers; a few are scavengers, picking at the bones of dead civilizations.
+But there are some warmer and more temperate regions, mostly in the tropics.
+Geologists believe he was once a lush and warm planet, and he was densely inhabited in the past.
+But, recently, he has collapsed into an ice age, and civilization has retreated with it--there still are sedentary societies on Boreas, but they are far smaller than they were long ago.

 The Central Solar System | <= Previous